What we know is a drop, what we don’t know is an ocean.Isaac Newton

 - Understand the Circle of Competence, a mental model that describes how we can turn our existing knowledge and skills into rocket fuel.

-- Manage your known knowns better by learning the Mind Palace Technique, a memorisation method popularised by master detective Sherlock Holmes.
+- Manage and expand your known knowns by learning the Mind Palace Technique, applying the Feynman learning method and considering the things you should avoid.

 - For the more spiritually inclined, read about Alan Watts’ wisdom on how to become a master of life.